OmarAzizi/Sort-Spectra/README.md

 In order to complete this project I used the [SDL](https://www.libsdl.org/) library with C.

 ## Demo
-This is a demo for some algorithms sorting 600 elements.
+This is a demo for some algorithms sorting an array of 600 shuffled elements.

 ### Merge Sort